Multi-Agent Coordination Fluid Flow Modeling and Experimental Evaluation: Experiments and Discussion

-In this experiment, we define the set $\mathcal{V}=\{1,\cdots,6\}$ to uniquely identify all CFs.
+According to Section \ref{subsec:TVC} and \ref{alg4}, we define the set $\mathcal{V}=\{1,\cdots,6\}$ to uniquely identify all CFs.
 CFs are divided into two groups identified by $\mathcal{V}_1 = \{1,2,3\}$ and $\mathcal{V}_2 = \{4,5,6\}$.
-For this experiment, we choose $v_l = $ \SI{0.3}{m/s}, $\delta = 0.15$, and $n_{\tau} = 3$.
+For this experiment, we choose $v_l = $ {0.3}{m/s}, $\delta = 0.15$, and $n_{\tau} = 3$.
 We have experimentally evaluated the scenario when $\theta$ is varying in time but constant for each individual group of agents.
 This approach ensures that each agent in a group move parallel to other agents in the group.
-Figure \ref{fig:game_theory_six_cf_alternate} plots the result of our experiment.
+Figure \ref{fig:sncf_failures}(d) plots the result of our experiment.